Anderson County License Hearing Guide

 Possible Outcomes

-- Suspension Overturned: If you successfully challenge the DPS's evidence or the DPS fails to meet its burden of proof, your license suspension will be overturned, and you will be able to continue driving.
+- Suspension Overturned: If the judge finds that the DPS has not met its burden of proof, your license suspension will be overturned, and your driving privileges will be restored.

 Hardship/Restricted License in Texas

-- Costs and Application Process: The application process involves filing a petition with the court, providing evidence of your need to drive, and obtaining a court order authorizing the DPS to issue the occupational license.
-There are court costs and fees associated with obtaining an occupational license.
+- Costs and Application Process: The application process involves filing a petition with the court and providing evidence of your need for a restricted license.

-- IID Requirement: Depending on the circumstances of your DUI arrest, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining an occupational license.
+- IID Requirement: Depending on the circumstances of your case, the court may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back